coq-community/awesome-coq/README.md

 - [Gregory Malecha's blog](https://gmalecha.github.io)
 - [Coq Exchange: ideas and experiment reports about Coq](https://project.inria.fr/coqexchange/news/)

-## Tutorials and Hints

-- [coq-tricks](https://github.com/tchajed/coq-tricks) - Tricks you wish the Coq manual told you.

 ## Books

 - [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004, Chinese version in 2009) – The first book dedicated to Coq; only the French version and the exercises can be downloaded for free, an English version is available via [Springer's website](https://link.springer.com/book/10.1007/978-3-662-07964-5).